Skip to content

 Notes on the contract:

-The function form for :<- matches Reagent's existing subs/reg-sub semantics — the resolved input values are passed positionally to the body, not the input query-vs. The outer query-v (the one being computed) remains the second argument to computation-fn, identical to in-runtime behaviour.
+For both static :<- and parametric input-fn inputs, the body receives resolved input values, not input query-vs. Producer order is preserved.
+The outer query-v (the one being computed) remains the second argument to computation-fn, identical to in-runtime behaviour.

 For unit-testing a sub in pure isolation against a literal db (rare, but useful for very simple readers where the dispatch path adds no value), pass a literal map directly: